 So what does this mean for your recovery strategy?
 Well, it means that the people running searches on your booking engine are now more likely to be on a mobile device than a desktop computer - so if your mobile booking engine is clunky or slow to use, you could be leaving bookings on the table.

 If you could afford to ignore low mobile conversion rates pre-COVID (because your desktop bookings made up the shortfall), that luxury may no longer be available.
-We're focusing much of our product-engineering resource on improving the mobile experience for our partner hotels, with products like Meta Express and mobile Retargeting ads launching over the last few months.
+We're focusing much of our product-engineering resource on improving the mobile experience for our partner hotels, mobile Retargeting ads launching over the last few months.

 How behavior varies by hotel country

 Of course, global averages are useful guides, but the best way to fully benchmark your recovery and guide your tactical response is with information specific to your market.

 Taking Swiss hotels as an example, we can see how both domestic (purple) and international (orange) searches and bookings were declining steadily at similar rates until around the beginning of April, when domestic searches and bookings started to recover rapidly.
 Domestic search volumes have now recovered to their pre-COVID levels (and are actually trending over 100% of last year), and bookings are very close to doing the same.

 Indexed search and booking volumes for Swiss hotel websites split by domestic [purple] and international [orange].